Cohomological rigidity of manifolds with torus actions: I: Preliminaries

 \subsection{Quasitoric manifolds and topological toric manifolds}

-In their pioneering work \cite{DJ91} Davis and Januszkiewicz suggested a topological generalisation of \emph{smooth projective toric varieties}, which became known as \emph{quasitoric manifolds}.
+In the pioneering work \cite{DJ91} Davis and Januszkiewicz suggested a topological generalization of \emph{smooth projective toric varieties}, which became known as \emph{quasitoric manifolds}.
 A quasitoric manifold is a close $2n$-dimensional manifold $M$ with a locally standard action of $T^n$ (i.e. it locally looks like the standard coordinatewise action of $T^n$ on $\Cc^n$) such that the quotient $M/T^n$ can be identified with a simple $n$-polytope $P$.
 Let us review their construction.